boveus/blog/content/blog/guide-to-burp-suite.md

 ## The Repeater Tab

-The Repeater tab is useful when you have discovered some sort of odd behavior in a target and want to do a series of targeted requests.
+The Repeater tab is useful when you have discovered odd behavior in a target application and want to do a series of requests with slightly different content.

 ![image](https://user-images.githubusercontent.com/20469703/87995581-e5210e80-cabd-11ea-9834-60d91235daa9.png)